pawel-zielinski/profiles-rest-api/README.md

 To restrict viewing status updates to logged in users only just change *IsAuthenticatedOrReadOnly* to *IsAuthenticated* in the __profiles_api/vies.py__.

+# Add SSH key pair to AWS

+Note: The reason we do this is so that when we create our server we can connect to it using SSH authentication.
+This is the same method of authentication that we use to connect to GitHub.

+1. The method is the same but we are going to add the key pair to AWS instead of github:
+   * output the content of SSH hey pair public file by typing *cat ~/.ssh/id_rsa.__pub__*,
+   * copy outputted string,
+   * log in to the AWS console,
+   * open up *services* option and head over to the *EC2*,

+Note: EC2 is where the key pairs can be added for use on our server instances.

+   * open up *Key Pair* overlap,
+   * click on *Import Key Pair* and set name (best practice is to use authorized laptop's name) and then paste the copied public key,
+   * hit *import*.

+# Create EC2 server instance

+1. Open up AWS console and select *services* and *EC2*.

+Note: This is where all of our EC2 server instances are in AWS.
+An EC2 server instance is simply just a virtual machine that you can spin up and connect to deploy our application.

+2. Once you are on the EC2 page click on launch instance to create a new instance.
+3. Choose operating system.
+4. Select the micro instance.
+5. Head over to the *Configure Security Group* and add new rule (*Add Rule*) - HTTP on port 80.
+6. Click on *Review And Launch* and then *Launch*.
+7. Choose your key pair.

+# Add deployment script and configs to our project

+1. Configure project for deployment:
+   * add unzipped __deployed.zip__ file (added to the course) that contains a zip of all the scripts and configuration files that we need to deploy our project (__profiles-rest-api__),

+Note: __deploy/setup.sh__ - script that will be used to setup our server when it is first created.

+   * update *PROJECT_GIT_URL* variable to our GitHub repository,

+Note: __update.sh__ - will be used to update the code on the server whenever we make a change.
+Once the server is set up we need to use the __update.sh__ script to pull updates or changes from git on to the server.

+2. Make changes to __profiles_project/settings.py__ file for it to run better on the server:
+   * open up __profiles_project/settings.py__ and disable debug mode by deleting line with debug and replacing it with *DEBUG = bool(int(os.environ.get('DEBUG', 1)))*,

+Note: It is best practice never to run the server in debug mode when it is in production (publicly accessible).
+Because we want to run debug mode when we run the server on our vagrant server but we want to disable it when we run it on the live server we are going to add some logic here to pull in the configuration from an environment variable.
+What this does is it pulls in the value of the environment variable called *DEBUG*.
+We set this environment variable in the __deploy/supervisor_profiles_api.conf__ (*DEBUG* to zero).
+This sets the debug environment variable to zero when we run our application.
+The *1* is this syntax because this is the default value if the *DEBUG* does not exist.
+So when we run our application on our Vagrant server we are not going to specify *DEBUG = 0* so it is going to default to 1 which is going to be converted to *True*.
+That means when we run our server on our local machine it is going to be in debug mode but then when it is running on our server, debug mode is going to be disabled.

+   * add a *STATIC_ROOT* variable to the bottom of our configuration.

+3. Run ***chmod +x deploy/*.sh*** command in terminal opened on our project to make sure that these setup scripts are executable. (it runs the *chmod* command to set executable to any file that ends in *.sh* in our deployed directory).

+Note: So when you send a file to a server the file needs to have the permissions to be executable.

+# SSH to our server and deploy to server

+1. Open up the browser and load up the Amazon console page and head over to *services* and *EC2*.
+2. Click on *Running Instances* where our instance should be up and running.
+3. To SSH to our server:
+   * copy *Public DNS (IPv4)*,
+   * open up terminal and type *ssh ubuntu@__paste_the_copied_url__*,
+   * hit enter and type *yes* when asked.

+Note: On this point we are connected to the server.

+4. Get the URL for the raw data file for our setup script:
+   * open up GitHub repository and head over to the *deploy* directory,
+   * choose *setup.sh*,
+   * click on *raw* button,
+   * copy the URL from the browser.

+5. Type *curl -sL __paste_copied_url__ | sudo bash -*.

+Note: It runs the *curl* command to download the file and then it passes it into *sudo bash*.
+So this *curl* command is used to retrieve contents from a URL.
+So it is basically a HTTP client in Linux. the *-s* is for running in silent mode which means it will not update us with all of the steps when it is downloading the file.
+The *L* is for following redirects.
+So if there is any redirects of this URL then it will automatically follow them to the final destination and download the contents.
+The ***|*** is used to pipe the output of one command into another command.
+So we are going to take the output of this curl command and we are going to pass it into *sudo bash*. *bash* is what we are going to use to run our script.
+The *-* is used to signal the end of the options provided for bash.
+So that it knows anything we pass in is to be ran on bash and not an option to configure bash.

+# Update allowed hosts and deploy changes

+1. Open up __profiles_project/settings.py__ and add previously copied *Public DNS (IPv4)* and localhost (127.0.0.1).
+2. Push changes to GitHub.
+3. Run update script on the server to pull the GitHub latest changes.
+4. Go to the terminal, connect to the server via SSH and navigate to the location on the server where our project files are stored by typing *cd /usr/local/apps/profiles-rest-api/* and hitting enter.
+5. Run *sudo sh ./deploy/update.sh* to start the update script that will update the application based on the latest GitHub changes.

+Note: At this point the server is operational and ready to handle user activities.

+6. Create a superuser by typing in terminal (make sure that you are on the server in the */usr/local/apps/profiles-rest-api*) *sudo env/bin/python manage.py createsuperuser*.
+7. Enter email, name and password.

 # Profiles REST API